-Each service row in the table has a menu of actions that you select by clicking
+Each service row in the table has a menu of actions that you select by clicking and can contain one or more of the following indicators:

-Indicator Meaning Description 0 2 Health issue Indicates that the service has at least one health issue.
-The indicator sho the number of health issues at the highest severity level.
-If there are Ba health test results, the indicator is red.
-If there are no Bad health test resu but Concerning test results exist, then the indicator is yellow.
-No indicat is shown if there are no Bad or Concerning health test results.
+Indicator Meaning Description 9 2 Health issue Indicates that the service has at least one health issue.
+The indicator shows the number of health issues at the highest severity level.
+If there are Bad health test results, the indicator is red.
+If there are no Bad health test results, but Concerning test results exist, then the indicator is yellow.
+No indicator is shown if there are no Bad or Concerning health test results.
 Important: If there is one Bad health test result and two Concerning health results, there will be three health issues, but the number will be one.
-Click the indicator to display the Health Issues pop-up dialog box.
-By default only Bad health test results are shown in the dialog box.
-To display Concerning health test results, click the Also show n concerning issue(s)
+Click the indicator to display the Health Issues pop-up dialog.